 Structured output

-structured output.
-To use structured output, use the
+To use structured output, include the --enable-structured-output flag when

 JSON schema

-To specify a structured output, use the following request format:
+To specify structured output within your inference request, use the following format:

 ],